Anamika-1629/Mother-FathersDayChallenge-VIT/Day01/README.md

 **Approach:**
 - Initialize two pointers: `prev` as `None` and `current` as `head`.
-- Traverse the linked list:
+- Traverse the linked list:-
   - Store the next node temporarily.
   - Reverse the `next` pointer of the current node to point to `prev`.
   - Move `prev` and `current` one step forward.